-The RM is £3.629m as at 31 December 2020.
-The increase in the RM is mainly driven by a slower projected run-off of the BEL over time, coupled with lower risk-free interest rates.
+The RM is £3.76m as at 31 December 2021 (2020: £3.629m) .
+The increase in the RM is mainly driven by a slower projected run-off of the BEL over time, coupled with the change in therisk-free interest rates.

 The RM component of the liabilities reflects the cost of holding capital against current and future non-market risk capital requirements.
 The RM is calculated based on the SCR for non-hedgeable risks over the future lifetime of the obligations.
 The projection of the SCR for in-force contracts is the key input to this calculation.
 The RM is calculated at a total portfolio level rather than at an individual policy level.
 The RM is calculated using the cost of capital approach set out in the Solvency II Directive.

-The RM calculation forecasts each future non-market SCR for the lifetime of the liabilities, applying a 6% cost of capital as prescribed in regulation, and discounting the result back to the valuation date using the relevant PRA risk-free interest rate.
+The RM calculation forecasts each future nonmarket SCR for the lifetime of the liabilities, applying a 6% cost of capital as prescribed in regulation, and discounting the result back to the valuation date using the relevant PRA risk-free interest rate.
 This approach is unchanged and is consistent with Method 1 in the hierarchy of methods for the calculation of the RM described in Guideline 62 of the EIOPA Guidelines on the Valuation of Technical Provisions.

 As previously stated, the majority of FIL Life's unit-linked policies may be unilaterally terminated within 12 months.
-For the remaining policies, the two main non-market SCRs are counterparty default risk and operational risk.
+For the remaining policies, the two main non-market risks under the SCRs are counterparty default risk and operational risk.